GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Signature help

-The extension can display a signature helper for DSHL functions, and macros.
+The extension can display a signature helper for functions, and macros.

 ![signature help](res/screenshots/signature-help.gif)

 ### Document highlights

-The extension can highlight all the occurrences of the selected DSHL variable, function, shader, block statement, macro, HLSL variable, struct, class, interface, enum, or define in the file.
+The extension can highlight all the occurrences of the selected DSHL variable, function, shader, block statement, macro, HLSL variable, function, struct, class, interface, enum, or define in the file.

 ![highlights](res/screenshots/highlights.gif)

 ### Hover

-The extension can provide useful information if you hover over DSHL variables, functions, shaders, block statements, macros, HLSL variables, structs, classes, interfaces, enums, or defines.
+The extension can provide useful information if you hover over DSHL variables, functions, shaders, block statements, macros, HLSL variables, functions, structs, classes, interfaces, enums, or defines.

 ![hover](res/screenshots/hover.gif)

 ### Document symbols

-The extension can provide outline information and breadcrumbs about DSHL variables, shaders, block statements, macros, HLSL variables, structs, classes, interfaces, enums, and defines.
+The extension can provide outline information and breadcrumbs about DSHL variables, shaders, block statements, macros, HLSL variables, functions, structs, classes, interfaces, enums, and defines.
 You can also easily find them by typing a @ into the Command Palette.

 ![symbols](res/screenshots/symbols.gif)